keadachik/obslab-live-debugger-otel/README.md

 ![screenshot](screenshots/otel-demo-product.jpg)

 9. After hitting the product page, the AdService will log a high CPU message into the AdService logs.
-You can view the log message by running the following command:
+You can view the log message by running the command below.
+Replace the pod name with your adservice pod name:

 ```sh
 kubectl logs my-otel-demo-adservice-5964788696-bwkls